-CBD or“cannabidiol” is one of over 120 compounds known as cannabinoids that are sourced from the Cannabis Sativa L. plant.
+CBD or “cannabidiol” is one of over 120 compounds known as cannabinoids that are sourced from the industrial hemp plant.
 It has been shown to interact with the endocannabinoid system, a collection of neurotransmitters in the brain and throughout the body.
 Burgeoning research suggests that CBD has a large number of health benefits, with the potential to treat pain being one of them.

 For a more in-depth description of CBD and its background, please take a look at our previous articles to learn more about CBD and its many applications.

 CBD’s Connection to Pain

 In our last article, ‘CBD for Sleep‘, we touched briefly on the idea that CBD can be used to treat pain.
 Basically, there are two types of pain that CBD has the potential to treat: neuropathic and inflammatory.
 Let’s begin by taking a quick look at how exactly CBD could relieve these types of pain.

 Within the endocannabinoid system of our bodies, there are two different receptors called CB1 and CB2.
 The first predominantly interacts with neurons in the brain and the latter plays a considerable role in the immune system by regulating pain and inflammation.
 CBD indirectly with these receptors, producing a positive stimulating effect.